kjhealy/kieranhealy.hugo/content/blog/zero-sum/index.markdown

 them, because then each measure would have a distribution across all games and across all teams.

-As it is, the purpose of the "Stats" screen in Apple Sports just to summarize information from a single game.
+As it is, the purpose of the "Stats" screen in Apple Sports is just to summarize information from a single game.
 The other thing I could think of to do with the numbers as kind of graph is something like this: